 Career-best speed: 198.73 mph

 2010: Won five races, tying his career-best wins in a season.
 Raced to seven-consecutive final-round appearances with three wins and four runner-up finishes.
+Was the number-one qualifier for the Countdown to the Championship, making the playoffs for the fourth consecutive season; Set a new PSM record for elapsed time (Indianapolis); Won multiple races for the seventh consecutive season.
 Finished season second in points.

 2004: Earned first career NHRA world championship, the first for Harley-Davidson and the first NHRA championship won with a motorcycle powered by a V-Twin engine; recorded category E.T. record; led the point standings for the entire season; had a category-best eight No. 1 qualifying positions; won three of four final-round appearances.